murillo-group/sarkas/docs/installation.rst

 Option 2: Docker Image
 ======================
-Alternatively, you can install a whole Sarkas package including all dependencies/preliminary-packages using Docker_.
+Alternatively, you can install the whole sarkas package including all dependencies/preliminary-packages using Docker_.
 To install Sarkas using Docker, run the following commands:

 .. code-block:: bash